-- A long, difficult time to preach, no happy home life - God often uses people to illustrate his lessons
+- · A long, difficult time to preach, no happy home life - · God often uses people to illustrate his lessons

-Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, 4 who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
-5 For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ.
-6 If we are distressed, it is for your comfort and salvation; if we are comforted, it is for your comfort, which produces in you patient endurance of the same sufferings we suffer.
+Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any troubles, so that we can control those if any trouble with the comfort we ourselves receive from God.
+For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ.
+If we are distressed, it is for your comfort and salvation; if we are comforted, it is for your comfort, which produces in you patient endurance of the same sufferings we suffer.
 2 Corinthians 1:3-11